The more dog friendly you make your holiday home, the more your dog-owning guests will love you!

 For this reason, it’s often best to go for darker coloured materials and furniture that’s a little more hard-wearing.
 A pristine white armchair or light-coloured rug just isn’t going to be practical.

 Throws are a great additional barrier to the main furniture.
-They shouldn’t be the very best Egyptian cotton variety but a good throw that can be chucked in the washing machine will save you a lot of bother.
+They shouldn’t be the very best Egyptian cotton (you can read about cotton sustainability here) variety but a good throw that can be chucked in the washing machine will save you a lot of bother.
 If chairs and sofas come with machine-washable covers, then even better.

 11. Spare dog towels